 Y’know, the people who actually use GNOME Shell.

 “Advanced tiling window management is a must for the desktop, so we’ve merged i3-like tiling window management with the GNOME desktop for the best of both worlds,” explains the readme attached to the Github project:

-The full treatise is well worth a read, particularly if (like me) you’re not currently using a tiling window manager or similar extension (the full text highlights things you might not otherwise consider/appreciate/factor in, and explains corner cases with gaps, no gaps, auto-tiling, and more).
+The full treatise is well worth a read, particularly if (like me) you’re not currently using a tiling window manager (or similar extension) as the full text highlights things you might not otherwise consider/appreciate/factor in, and it explains corner cases preferring gaps, no gaps, auto-tiling, and more).